Editorial Style Guide

 But singular when referring to politics as a single discipline or pursuit: World politics is a popular subject.
 Politics is a demanding profession.

-Per AP, add only an apostrophe to form the possessive of a proper name ending in s, regardless of pronunciation: Achilles’ heel, Descartes’ theories, Arkansas’ population.
+Add only an apostrophe to form the possessive of a proper name ending in s, regardless of pronunciation: Achilles’ heel, Descartes’ theories, Arkansas’ population.

 Other rules …. proper nouns, common nouns ending in s, descriptive names, double possession, joint versus individual possession, plurals.